pdf-mcp: How to Handle Large PDFs in Claude Code with MCP

 “PDF too large to process.”

-If you work with specs, standards, contracts, or long technical PDFs, you’ve probably hit this too.
-It’s not just Claude—most LLMs and AI coding assistants struggle with large documents.
+If you work with specs, standards, contracts, or long technical PDFs, you’ve probably seen this too.
+It’s not just Claude.
+Most AI coding assistants struggle with large documents.

 So I did what any developer does next: I went looking for an existing solution.